 What sets Seyssuel apart from Saint Joseph is twofold: its location on a broad, south-facing hill on a left bank curve of the river (similar to the geographic situation of Hermitage); and the band of schist that dominates its ground.
 This is the same band of schist that courses through the northern part of Côte Rôtie, passes under the river, and re-emerges in Seyssuel where it is especially dense—there is very little clay on this side.
 The right bank is almost all granite.
 Syrah on granite tends to be rounder and more generous; on schist, Syrah tends to be finer, more pointed, and more mineral.

-Pierre-Jean de-stems all the grapes and lets the wine undergo both alcoholic and then malolactic fermentation entirely in 600-liter barrels.
+Pierre Jean de-stems all the grapes and lets the wine undergo both alcoholic and then malolactic fermentation entirely in 600-liter barrels.
 Starting in 2015, the alcoholic fermentation will take place in steel because a new parcel will add sufficient volume to fill a tank.
-Average annual production is now 325 cases.
+Average annual production is now 3,900 bottles.

 |Croze-Hermitage "Accroche Coeur"||Syrah||The name refers to the tendrils that sprout out of very young vine leaves in the springtime and form a kind of cowlick or the curling shape of a heart.
 The domain owns 1.5 hectares (about 4 acres) in the Chanos Curson zone but only half is currently producing.
 The grapes are all de-stemmed and aged in older barrels for 12-13 months.|

 Carmina is the proprietary name of a cuvée that is made primarily with old vine grapes and fermented with 30% or so of whole clusters.
-The élevage is done in a mix of small and large barrels (some new), and bottled if possible without fining or filtration.
+The élevage is done in a mix of small and large barrels, and bottled if possible without fining or filtration.
 This wine has a great deal of breed.
-Average annual production is 300 to 400 cases.
+Average annual production is 3,600 to 4,800 bottles.